-The Mwanza Urban Water Supply and Sanitation Authority (MWAUWASA) would like to acknowledge the assistance and guidance received from various stakeholders for compiling this Environmental and Social Impact Assessment for proposed water development project at Misungwi town in Misungwi district in Mwanza region.
+The Mwanza Urban Water Supply and Sanitation Authority (MWAUWASA) would like to acknowledge the assistance and guidance received from various stakeholders for compiling this Environmental and Social Impact Assessment for the proposed expansion and rehabilitation of water supply infrastructure in Magu town.

-Special thanks are expressed to the Misungwi District Executive Director and MWAUWASA's technical managers, Environmental experts who carried this study and NEMC's Lake Zone staff for their vital contributions and their assistance during various project's consultations.
+Special thanks are expressed to the Magu District Executive Director and MWAUWASA's technical managers, the environmental experts who carried this study and NEMC's Lake Zone staff for their vital contributions and their assistance during various project's consultations.

-The team of experts that carried out the Environmental and Social Impact Assessment Study for Misungwi Water Supply Project is presented below.
+The team of experts that carried out the Environmental and Social Impact Assessment Study for the Magu Water Supply Project is presented below.